Have No Fear: Common First-Time Mammogram Worries

 Before your first mammogram, Turner recommends talking to people you know and trust.
 “Have a conversation with someone who has had one because they know what to expect,” she said.
 “When you arrive, let the technologist know it is your first time.
 They will work with you to make you as comfortable as possible.”

 Have you had your annual mammogram this year?
 If not, what are you waiting for?
-Call your doctor to schedule an appointment today or have yours done on October 16th for National Mammography Day.
+Visit Baptist’s Breast Health Services page to schedule an appointment today.